LeanderCretegny/blenderToMitsuba/notes.md

     - No mitsuba plugin exists for it, require complete implementation.
 Mitsuba 1 implemented it, can check there for inspiration.
 - [x] Support for curve rgb nodes
 - [ ] Support for Bsdf refraction nodes
+    - No mitsuba plugin exists for it, require complete implementation.
+Seems to be a simplified version of rough dielectric
 - [ ] Bright contrast nodes and curve rgb nodes render differently in mi than bl, need to investigate